developerHastings/sqlite3/README.md

 -Observe how the numerical approximation improves or becomes unstable.
 4. Create a plot showing both a function and its numerical derivative on the same graph

-Visualize how a matrix transformation stretches along eigenvector directions.